We work with a lot of people.

 Endlessly fascinated by what makes people tick, and the human cogs, wheels and levers that make up the character of your organization.

 Author: MaiLynn Stormon-Trinh

-Fascinated by stories — how people tell, use and learn from them — and uses that fascination to write engaging and empathetic content for her readers.
+Uses her fascination with stories — how people tell, use and learn from them — to write engaging and empathetic content for her readers.